jfcloutier/karma_agency/notes/agency/policies.md

 ### Algorithm for executing policies

-Note: The algorithm implements something akin to two-phase commits on transactions with sub-transactions.
+Note: The algorithm implements something akin to two-phase commits on composite transactions (only once a policy in play is recursively marked as executable is it recursively executed).

-At the end of a timeframe, a CA with no active goal (in play or executable)
+At the end of a timeframe, a CA

 * selects a goal -this becomes a "top" goal because it originated with the CA-
 * and formulates a policy to achieve the goal,